-The discrimination within the workplace causes harm to the individuals experiencing it.
+The plantifs argue that discrimination within the workplace causes harm to the individuals experiencing it.

 “Persistent and pervasive anti-Blackness and workplace oppression cause physiological, cognitive, and emotional harm that not only negatively impacts Black people’s quality of life but can literally shorten it, this is unacceptable.
 Racial battle fatigue and trauma are real, and we are glad to see that the CDC and other health organizations have named racism as a public health emergency and concern.
 The next step is to prioritize Black people’s health and opportunities in the workplace,” said Jennifer Orthwein, a clinical psychologist and Founding Partner at Medina Orthwein LLP.

-After being served with the complaint – with the Class size being around 1,000 people – the City can either answer or try to dismiss certain claims.
+After being served with the complaint – with the Class size being around 1,000 people – the City can either answer or try to dismiss the claims.

 By Jess Gutierrez